3lpsy/boucanpy/bountydns/README.md

-# Infrastucture
+# Burp Extension

-This directory holds the supporting Infrastucture.
-Primarily, it holds the Dockerfiles and Docker Compose project necessary for building the application.
+This directory contains the primary code for the API and DNS Server.